jmgao/mazda-connector/README.md

 >>> <dependency type="service" value="input_filter"/>
 </service>
 ```
-After modifying sm.conf and triple checking that it's correct and no mistaken changes have been made, reboot with '1' in ``/tmp/mnt/data/enable_input_filter`` (since running it in the previous step would have changed it to '0'), and the voice recognition button should no longer trigger the stock voice prompt.
+After modifying sm.conf and triple checking that it's correct and no mistaken changes have been made, reboot with '1' in ``/tmp/mnt/data/enable_input_filter`` and verify that the voice recognition button no longer triggers the stock voice prompt.

 At this point, everything is probably working, so you should be able to enable both services permanently.

 ### License
 AGPLv3